OtherAndrew/jellyCTF-writeups/web/bro_visited_his_site_2.md

 ## Solution

-Somehow we need to execute a shell command to print the contents of `flag.txt`.
+Somehow we need to execute a shell command to print the contents of `flag.txt`, and just putting `; cat flag.txt` in the text field doesn't work.
 Doing some Googling about template injection (https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection/jinja2-ssti), I found out that I needed to access the global object and use Popen to read `flag.txt`.
 This is the snippet that caught my attention:

 > ### RCE
 > ```python